jotnajoa/dvia-2019/1.mapping-time/Calendar 1/README.md

-Each Day is single rectangle which keep stacking.
+Each square represents one day.
-As Year progresses, the color of square grows more redish.
+As day goes, the number of square increases.
+Since each month has different number of days, the stacking pattern of each month will have different total height.